nonnb/nonnb.github.io/SmartGit/Latest/GitConcepts/Git-Concepts.md

 | Credential Manager | A Git Credential Manager is a secure tool that assists in retaining a user's credentials as required to access remote repositories.
 Credential Managers simply provide HTTPS access to remote repositories so that users aren't prompted for authentication on each git command.|
 | Large File Storage | Git LFS is an extension that stores large binary files (BLOBs) separately from your repositories.
 This is useful because Git cannot track 'differences' between binary files in the same way it can with text files such as source code or wiki documents.
 Adding BLOBs directly to your Git repository can bloat the storage required and impact performance of commands between local and remote repositories.|
 | [Submodules](Submodules.md) | Submodules allow a common repository (e.g., a library project) to be referenced by one or more 'parent' repositories.
 This enables the reuse of common code without maintaining separate copies of the common repository. |

-Please read our article, [Git for SVN Users](Git-for-SVN-users.md), if you are new to Git, but are familiar with version control systems such as Subversion.